Skip to main content

 Stakeholders and community

-Renewal SA’s bold vision for Tapangka places the human experience at the core of the built environment, aiming to create one of the most vibrant and inclusive residential developments in the state.
+Renewal SA’s vision for Tapangka places the human experience at the core of the built environment, aiming to create one of the most vibrant and inclusive residential and mixed use developments in the state.

 This innovative approach to city living is inspired by the experience of following a path: a path to reconciliation, home ownership, towards sustainability and partnership.
 In Kaurna language, this experience is known as Tapangka.